Indirect Prompt Injection: The Attack Your Input Filter Cannot See

 | Attacker identity | The user themselves | Third-party content author |

-| Visibility in logs | Obvious — appears in user message | Appears as legitimate retrieved content |
+| Visibility in logs | Obvious, appears in the user message | Looks like legitimate retrieved content |

-| User interaction required | Yes — user must submit input | No — trigger fires on retrieval |
+| User interaction required | Yes, the user must submit input | No, the trigger fires on retrieval |

 | Affected systems | Any LLM chatbot | RAG, web agents, email assistants |

-| Blocked by input sanitization | Yes | No — content bypasses user-layer filters |
+| Blocked by input sanitization | Yes | No, the content bypasses user-layer filters |

-Example Attack Payload in a Document
+Example payload hidden in a document

-Attackers can also rank malicious pages in search results specifically to target AI agents, a technique sometimes called "SEO poisoning for LLMs."
+Attackers can also rank malicious pages in search results to target AI agents specifically, a technique sometimes called SEO poisoning for LLMs.

-This is the highest-volume attack surface for indirect injection today.
-Any application that accepts document uploads, ingests PDFs or Word files into a vector store, or processes user-uploaded content before feeding it to an LLM is vulnerable.
+This is the highest-volume surface today.
+Any app that accepts document uploads, ingests PDFs or Word files into a vector store, or processes user-uploaded content before an LLM sees it is exposed.
+Documents are chunked and embedded without semantic analysis, so an instruction-following payload sails straight into the model's context as trusted retrieved knowledge.

 Bing Chat / Microsoft Copilot (2023)

-In a standard RAG pipeline, documents are ingested from sources that may include untrusted third parties — customer submissions, scraped web content, third-party API responses, user uploads.
-These documents are chunked into segments, converted to vector embeddings, and stored in a vector database.
-At query time, semantically relevant chunks are retrieved and inserted directly into the LLM's context window.
+Retrieval-Augmented Generation deserves special attention because the vulnerability is structural, not incidental.
+In a standard pipeline, documents are ingested from sources that may include untrusted third parties, chunked, embedded, and stored.
+At query time, semantically relevant chunks are retrieved and inserted straight into the context window.

-Research published by the AgentDojo team (2024) measured attack success rates of 56-84% against RAG-based agents depending on task complexity and whether the model was operating in auto-execution mode.
+It gets worse: RAG context is usually presented to the model with elevated trust, framed as authoritative source material rather than user input.
+A payload hidden in a retrieved document therefore carries implicit credibility that direct user input does not.
+Research from the AgentDojo team (2024) measured high attack success against RAG-based agents depending on task complexity and auto-execution mode.
 The InjecAgent study (2024) found 66.9% success against ReAct-style agents retrieving external content.

 | Study / Source | Target System | Attack Success Rate |